db495/phase_2_house-price_linear_regression/README.md

 ## Conclusions

 Looking at the differents models tried above, we can see when we only consider a simple linear regression model we account for 26.5% of the variance.
 We want to improve this, so with all the features included (excluding those with p-values greater than 0.05) we can see that we account for 42% of the variance.
+As the above models have been box cox transformed to adjust for features which had a skew to them, in order to make sense of these metrics we have to reverse transform the co-efficients for each feature.
+Having done that we find the below.

 This means, when you are looking to improve the value of your home, if it's in the king's county, this is the impact each feature has:

-- The value of your property increase by X for each square foot of above space added (doesn't include the basement)
+- The value of your property increase by $32.8 for each square foot of above space added (doesn't include the basement)
-- By adding another bathroom you increase the value by X
+- By adding another 1/4 bathroom you increase the value by $1.56k
-- By improving the grade of your house by 1 on the scale, your property value increases by Z
+- By improving the grade of your house by 1 on the scale, your property value increases by roughly $12.5k

+Based on the dataset that was provided, there was no clear evidence about how much additional value having a basement adds to the property.

 ## Next Steps